Eating Well on a Vegetarian Diet

 Updated by Niamh Donnelly MINDI, January 2016.
 Review date: January 2019.

 © 2016 Irish Nutrition and Dietetics Institute, INDI.
 All rights reserved.
 May be reproduced in its entirety provided the source is acknowledged.
-This information is not meant to replace advice from your medical doctor or individual counselling with dietitian.
+This information is not meant to replace advice from your medical doctor or individual counselling with a dietitian.
 It is intended for educational and informational purposes only.

 Latest INDI News